I’ve recently rediscovered my love for my yoga self-practice again!

 - Hip extension – need this one for regaining the splits!
 It’s also super important to have good hip extension when going in to deeper backbends.

-- External rotation – this is extremely hard for me after a past injury in my inner thigh.
+- External rotation – this is extremely hard for me after a past injury in my inner thigh and extremely helpful in daily life to sit comfortable on the floor.

 My hip flexibility routine